Meet the team

 As a four-strong team, we all oversee different areas of the festival, working to our strengths, each of us bringing our unique skills and talents to the table.

-Ellie hatched the idea for Women’s Trad Festival while climbing at Gogarth on the Women’s International Meet.
-She is currently studying a masters in Nature-Based Education at Sheffield Hallam and is completing her Forest School Leader Training.
-She works an instructor at the Foundry, is a bushcraft & nature-connection facilitator, and also works as a freelance writer in the outdoor industry.
-In her freetime, Ellie loves hunting out adventurous trad climbs on sea-cliffs and mountains, spending time in the woods, and swimming naked in any lakes she can find.
+Ellie hatched the idea for Women’s Trad Festival while climbing at Gogarth on the Women’s International Meet in 2016.
+She has recently completed a masters in Nature-Based Education at Sheffield Hallam and is a Forest School Leader.
+She now works in the woods as a bushcraft & nature-connection facilitator.
+She also works with The Children's Forest planting trees with children.
+In her free time, Ellie loves hunting out adventurous trad climbs on sea-cliffs and mountains, spending time in the woods, and swimming.

 Gilly has been part of the WTF team since its 2nd year.
 She has worked in the outdoor industry for over 20 years, and is now a freelance artist and illustrator alongside working for DMM Climbing.
 She also does a range of creative, film and consultant work in the outdoor industry and beyond around climbing and wild swimming.
 When not working, she is a passionate advocate of cold water swimming and its mental health benefits.
 Look out for her in a frozen icy tarn high up in the hills of the Lake District in midwinter!
 She is also a part of the Wonderful Wild Women tribe (@wonderfulwildwomen).